 The next thing you want to include is your employee's expected work schedule, including days and hours of work, as well as any flexibility or expectations around overtime.
 This section can also address policies for requesting time off or shift changes.
 This will help you manage your time better as a business owner and ensure your employees don’t get burned out.

 Here you want to clarify whether your employee is a full-time, part-time, or temporary worker, and if they are an employee or an independent contractor.
 This distinction is crucial for tax purposes and determining their eligibility for benefits.
+You should also determine your booth rental agreement if you decide to go that route when hiring staff.

 Generally, independent contractors are a bit easier to manage if you’re just starting out.
 This way, you don’t have to worry about providing benefits and insurance and you can write off your expenses from your taxes (make sure to see the legal laws of your state or country on this).
 Independent contractors are also responsible for filing their own taxes so, while it may be appealing to some people, others may prefer being an employee.
+So make sure to clarify this in your salon independent contractor agreement.

 This is where you include clauses that protect your salon's confidential information and trade secrets.
-A non-compete clause may also be appropriate to prevent employees from working for competitors or starting a competing business within a certain radius or time frame after their employment ends.
+A non-compete agreement may also be appropriate to prevent employees from working for competitors or starting a competing business within a certain radius or time frame after their employment ends.

 This all depends on your preference as a business owner, so make sure to contact a local expert on this matter as laws tend to change region to region.